GSK-AI/campfire/README.md

 pip install -e .
 ```
 #### Downloading checkpoints and data
-Information on checkpoint download to be added.
+Instructions to download model checkpoint are to be added.

 #### Run tests
 To run unit tests, run the following with access to a GPU node: